-Referring to a report on electricity prices from the Department of Resources, Energy and Tourism, over the past four years, electricity costs for households has risen on average by around 70% nationally.
-That’s right SEVENTY per cent increase in the past 4 years!!
-Isn’t this supposed to be regulated?
+Referring to a report on electricity prices from the Department of Resources, Energy, and Tourism.
+Over the past four years, electricity costs for households have risen on average by around 70% nationally.
+That’s right SEVENTY percent increase in the past 4 years!!
+Isn’t this supposed to regulate?

 What about for Industry?

 According to Tourism Accommodation Australia, the Carbon tax has reduced profits by around 12% in the accommodation industry.

 The Australian Retailers Association conducted a survey – 80% of business say that have been negatively impacted by the carbon tax.

 The Australian Industry Group surveyed 485 businesses – and the Carbon Tax was estimated to have increased energy prices by 14.5%.
 Manufacturing has been amongst the hardest hit.
 Especially given an inability to pass on the cost rises – margins are squeezed.